sysPass/sysPass-doc/docs/source/application/encryption.rst

     :Retrieve the encrypted master key;

     note right
-      Generated from a 32 bytes AES key using: password + login + hash
+      Generated a secure key protected by a password using: password + login + hash
     end note